-• The likely consequences of any decision in the long term
+The likely consequences of any decision in the long term

-Our group purpose is to enable access to a high quality, affordable home for everyone.
+Our group purpose is to provide and invest in high quality, safe, secure and environmentally sustainable homes, build homes to meet the housing need and help create vibrant communities.
 We are part of a sector which is well placed, if necessary, to help the government respond to recession through investment in building new homes.
-We have strong financial performance and tight budgetary controls and we monitor our targets monthly.
+Despite the current economic volatility and uncertainty we have strong financial performance and tight budgetary controls, and we monitor our targets monthly.
 Our mid-term financial plans show we are a resilient organisation that can withstand and respond to economic shock.
-This year has been unprecedented in terms of challenge and change and despite this financial and operating performance have remained strong during the Covid-19 pandemic.

-• The interests of company employees
+The interests of company employees

 Our employees across the group are fundamental to our work, which is why they are at the heart of our strategy.
 The health, safety and well-being of our employees is one of our primary considerations and we have actively engaged with employees throughout the year to ensure staff are fully supported in their roles.
-This year we launched Our Behaviours which is about bringing our values and culture to life.
+We strive to become an inclusive and diverse employer and this year our new EDI strategy was approved.
 Our competitive pay and benefits package allow us to retain existing talent and attract new people to our business.

-• The need to foster the Company's business relationships with suppliers, customers and others

-Our customers are core to our organisation, and we emphasise the fundamental importance of highquality services, trust and safety.
+• The need to foster the Company's business relationships with suppliers, customers and others Our customers are at the heart of everything we do, and we emphasise the fundamental importance of high-quality services, trust and safety.
 We focus on quality standards and design as part of building for the long term.
-Our customer services strategy focuses on achieving convenience for our customers and a cost-effective approach.
+Our new customer services strategy was approved this year and focuses on achieving convenience for our customers and a cost-effective approach.
+We consider customers' individual needs and enable services to be delivered in a way that supports these.
 We aim to act responsibly and fairly in how we engage with our suppliers, our investors and our regulator; all of whom are integral to the successful delivery of our purpose and strategy.